Professorsurf/Project-2/readme.md

 # PROJECT-2
 $*****  US STOCK EXCHANGE RESEARCH AND FAVORITES  *****$

-*** This is a fullstack application that will allow a user to research over 4,000 stocks from the US stock market and save favorites to their profile.
+*** This is a fullstack application that will allow a user to research over 4,000 stocks from the US stock market and save favorites to their profile where they can make comments about them.
 *** The API being used is through Alphavantage.co